workarea-commerce/workarea/docs/rails7-migration-patterns/jsbundling-rails-esbuild.md

 ## Notes for Workarea apps

-- Workarea’s admin/storefront JS is still Sprockets-managed.
+- Workarea's admin/storefront JS is still Sprockets-managed.
-- Your host app’s custom JS can be bundled and delivered via `app/assets/builds`.
+- Your host app's custom JS can be bundled and delivered via `app/assets/builds`.
 - Workarea itself has **no hard dependency on Webpacker** (no `javascript_pack_tag`, `Webpacker` constants, etc.).
 Webpacker references should be limited to docs/migration guides.